justkingsley/world-time-app/README.md

 - using the world time api
 - reading and using api data
 - routing and contexts
+- creating branches in git
+- formatting dates and time using intl package
+- using spinners for loading screens

 ## Tid bits
 - importing using package: